DavidRavnsborg/velocity-limits/README.md

   3. "local_http_file_http"         Runs locally, receiving data in HTTP request, persisting state in local files, outputting in HTTP response.

 These can be made more customizable with a config file.
-Start with that, because it will make for less re-work later on.
 The config file can be written in Go, to allow for easy dependency injection, which would also make it easily configurable, particularly if I use seemingly common built-in Go interfaces like Reader and Writer.
 I will put the business logic in a separate package/module.

 Read: https://medium.com/rungo/anatomy-of-modules-in-go-c8274d215c16